The CoRa Tensor Compiler: Compilation for Ragged Tensors with Minimal Padding: Ragged API Lowering

 In~\S\ref{sec:lower_storage}, we briefly discussed the storage lowering schemes used by past work on sparse tensor compilers and by \Sys.
 Both are illustrated in Fig.~\ref{fig:access_lowering_large} and discussed more below.

-\textbf{Sparse Storage Access Lowering Scheme Used in Past Work:} Recall the 4-dimensional attention tensor $X$ we discussed in~\S\ref{sec:lower_storage} and is illustrated again in Fig.~\ref{fig:access_lowering_large}.
+\textbf{Sparse Storage Access Lowering Scheme Used in Past Work:} Recall the 4-dimensional attention tensor $X$ we discussed in~\S\ref{sec:lower_storage} and which is illustrated again in Fig.~\ref{fig:access_lowering_large}.
 We saw that the first and the third dimensions of $X$ are cdims and correspond to the batch size ($s_1$) and the number of attention heads ($s_3$) respectively.
-The other two dimensions, which correspond to sequence lengths are vdims.
-For $X$, the size of a slice for both these vdims is the same function ($s_{24}())$) of the outermost batch dimension.
+The other two dimensions, which correspond to sequence lengths are vdims, the size of a slice for which is the same function ($s_{24}())$) of the outermost batch dimension.

 The sparse tensor compiler Taco~\cite{taco}, the performance of which look at in~\S\ref{sec:ap_taco_eval}, uses a tree-based modular scheme (first proposed in the work~\cite{csf} on the Compressed Sparse Fiber tensor format) to model sparse tensor storage.
 In this scheme, illustrated in Fig.~\ref{fig:access_lowering_large} for tensor $X$, tensor storage is modeled as hierarchical tree structure, where each tensor dimension corresponds to a tree level.
 Note that this tree abstraction exists only at compile time.
 As mentioned before, this scheme assumes that the number of non-zeros in a slice of a sparse tensor dimension can depend on the indices of all outer dimensions in general.
 We saw that this is not the case with ragged tensors and that this is the source of sub-optimality in this lowering scheme for the applications we look at.
 Because every slice may have a different number of non-zero elements, when used to store a ragged tensor, this storage scheme would store auxiliary data proportional to the number of slices for a given vdim.
 For our example tensor $X$ in Fig.~\ref{fig:access_lowering_large}, the outer of the two vdims (the second dimension) has $s_1$ slices while the number of slices in the inner vdim (the fourth dimension) is $s_3\sum_{i=0}^{s_1}s_{24}(i)$.
 Therefore, the amount of auxiliary data computed and stored would be equal to $s_1 + s_3\sum_{i=0}^{s_1}s_{24}(i)$, which as we saw in~\S\ref{sec:cora_oh_eval} can be much larger than \Sys's specialized scheme.